spesmilo/electrumx/docs/protocol-changes.rst

   * The previously required *height* argument for :func:`blockchain.transaction.get_merkle` is now optional.
   * Optional *mode* argument added to :func:`blockchain.estimatefee`.
+  * :func:`blockchain.block.headers` now returns headers as a list, instead of a single concatenated hex string.

 New methods
 -----------